trevsuth/embedding_playground/README.md

 ### word_distances.py
 Takes a list of terms and returns a heat map of the euclidian distances between them all.
 This differs from the graph in that no dimensenionality reduction is performed, only a simple euclidian distance calculation.

+### gensim_tutorials
+Taken from <https://radimrehurek.com/gensim/auto_examples/>.
+For learning about the gensim library